There are around 40 trillion bacteria in your body, most of which are in your intestines.

 In the large intestine, they are broken down by the microbiota and promote the growth of certain beneficial bacteria.

-In these studies, whole grains also reduced inflammation and heart disease risk factors, as well as increased feelings of fullness.
+In these studies, whole grains also increased feelings of fullness and reduced inflammation and heart disease risk factors.

 Bottom Line: Whole grains contain non-digestible carbs that can promote the growth of beneficial bacteria within the gut microbiota.
 These changes to the gut flora may improve certain aspects of metabolic health.